RoboSats/robosats/docs/_pages/contribute/01-development.md

 Everyone can contribute to the development of the Robotic Satoshis (RoboSats) open source project.
 If you're looking for somewhere to start contributing, then check out the issue list sharing the ["good first issue"](https://github.com/RoboSats/robosats/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue") label; such issues are good for newcomers.

 This contributing guide is based on the [Bisq contributing guide](https://github.com/bisq-network/bisq/blob/master/CONTRIBUTING.md).
-While the scope and complexity of RoboSats is more manageable, following best practices is free.
+Following best FOSS practices helps development remain organized as the project grows with new features and is continually optimized.
+Future contibutors will thank you for following these best practices and making your work easier to build on!

 ## Communication Channels